bbl-Laobu/AnimatedTransitionNavPageDemo/README.md

 # CUSTOM PAGE TRANSITIONS
-A simple but effective Xamarin Forms SlideMenu Demo
+A Simple Custom Animated Page Transitions Demonstration for Xamarin Forms.

 ## INTRODUCTION
 Using the [AnimationNavPage Component](https://components.xamarin.com/view/customnavpage) we can demonstrate how to create a custom transition between different pages.